How to Collect Art Like a Pro - Building a Collection

 The easiest way to get the hang of organizing is to go to museums.
 Here you see the work of professional organizers-- also known as curators.
 Museum shows always have starting points; they always have ending points.
-What happens in between the two is that viewers learn something about art.
-Depending on the museum or the show, you have printed, oral, or recorded guided tours that explain the way the show is organized.
+What happens in between the two is that viewers learn something about that particular grouping of art.
+Depending on the museum or the show, you have printed, oral or recorded guided tours that explain the way the show is organized.

 Now you don't have to go so far as to physically re-arrange your house and print up a catalogue.
 Everything can still be displayed right where it looks its best.
 But organize it in your mind.
 Be able to walk someone through and tell them the story of how and why you've come to own all this wonderful art and how it works so well together.

 This increases not only their enjoyment, but it also reinforces your chosen direction and your future buying.
 Additional benefits to organizing your collection are that you can see where you've been, where you're going, where you have duplication, where you're weak, what you're missing, what no longer makes the grade, and what you have to do to resolve any problems.
 It's not much different from your son putting together all the baseball cards of his favorite team to complete his collection.

 The final step in good collecting is not the most delightful to talk about, but it is among the most necessary, and that is to plan for future owners-- whether they be museums, institutions, family members, friends or complete and total strangers.
 You'd be surprised how many collectors never say a word to anyone and just think that everyone automatically knows everything they've been doing all these years.
 This is never the case!
 Think about all the people you've met who own family heirlooms that they know little or nothing about because no one ever told them.
 "That's the painting that hung over the sofa while I was growing up and it belonged to my grandmother.
 That's all I know."